zwettemaan/ScriptRunner/README.md

 # ScriptRunner

 A scripts panel for Adobe Creative Cloud apps that don't have a scripts panel, e.g. Premiere Pro.

+The ZXP file can be found in the Release folder.

 This panel is very rudimentary.
 It will look for a folder below your Documents folder.
 ```